Decentralized Sporadic Federated Learning: A Unified Algorithmic Framework with Convergence Guarantees: Non-Convex Analysis under the PL Condition

-Proposition~\ref{proposition:nonconvex} enables us to guarantee convergence of \texttt{DSpodFL} when non-convex models are used.
+Proposition~\ref{proposition:nonconvex_pl} enables us to guarantee convergence of \texttt{DSpodFL} when non-convex models are used.
 The argument follows along the lines of the things we discussed in Sec.~\ref{ssec:main_results2}.
-Proposition \ref{proposition:nonconvex} implies that $\lim_{k \to \infty}{\mathbf{\Phi}^{(k:0)}} = 0$ in Eq.~\eqref{eqn:explicit_ineqs_nonconvex}.
-However, this is only the asymptotic behavior of $\mathbf{\Phi}^{(k:0)}$, and the exact convergence rate will depend on the choice of the step size $\alpha^{(k)}$.
-Furthermore, since the first expression in Eq.~\eqref{eqn:explicit_ineqs_nonconvex} asymptotically approaches zero, Proposition~\ref{proposition:nonconvex} also implies that the non-negative optimality gap is determined by the terms $\sum_{r=1}^k{\mathbf{\Phi}^{(k:r)} \mathbf{\Psi}^{(r-1)}} + \mathbf{\Psi}^{(k)}$, and it can be either zero or a positive value depending on the choice of $\alpha^{(k)}$.
+Proposition \ref{proposition:nonconvex_pl} implies that $\lim_{k \to \infty}{\mathbf{\Phi}^{(k:0)}} = 0$ in Eq.~\ref{eqn:explicit_ineqs_nonconvex_pl}.
+However, this is only the asymptotic behavior of $\mathbf{\Phi}^{(k:0)}$, and the exact convergence rate will depend on the choice of the learning rate $\alpha^{(k)}$.
+Furthermore, since the first expression in Eq.~\ref{eqn:explicit_ineqs_nonconvex_pl} asymptotically approaches zero, Proposition~\ref{proposition:nonconvex_pl} also implies that the non-negative optimality gap is determined by the terms $\sum_{r=1}^k{\mathbf{\Phi}^{(k:r)} \mathbf{\Psi}^{(r-1)}} + \mathbf{\Psi}^{(k)}$, and it can be either zero or a positive value depending on the choice of $\alpha^{(k)}$.

-Proposition \ref{proposition:nonconvex} outlines the necessary constraint on the step size $\alpha^{(k)}$ at each iteration $k \geq 0$.
-We next provide a corollary to Proposition \ref{proposition:nonconvex}, in which we show that under certain conditions, the above-mentioned constraint needs to be satisfied only on the initial value of the step size, i.e, $\alpha^{(0)}$. \begin{corollary} (Corollary to Proposition~\ref{proposition:nonconvex}) If the step size $\alpha^{(k)}$ is non-increasing and the SGD probabilities $d_i^{(k)}$ are constant, i.e., $\alpha^{(k+1)} \le \alpha^{(k)}$, $d_i^{(k)} = d_i$, for all $k \geq 0$, and we have $\tilde{\rho}^{(k)} \le \tilde{\rho} = \sup_{k = 0,1,...}{\tilde{\rho}^{(k)}}$ for the spectral radius, then the constraints in Proposition~\ref{proposition:nonconvex} simplify to
+Proposition \ref{proposition:nonconvex_pl} outlines the necessary constraint on the learning rate $\alpha^{(k)}$ at each iteration $k \geq 0$.
+We next provide a corollary to Proposition \ref{proposition:nonconvex_pl}, in which we show that under certain conditions, the above-mentioned constraint needs to be satisfied only on the initial value of the learning rate, i.e, $\alpha^{(0)}$. \begin{corollary}[Constraint on learning rate initialization under the PL condition] (Corollary to Proposition~\ref{proposition:nonconvex_pl}) If the learning rate $\alpha^{(k)}$ is non-increasing and the probabilities of SGDs $d_i^{(k)}$ and aggregations $b_{ij}^{(k)}$ are constant, i.e., $\alpha^{(k+1)} \le \alpha^{(k)}$, $d_i^{(k)} = d_i$, $b_{ij}^{(k)} = b_{ij}$, for all $k \geq 0$, and we have then the constraints in Proposition~\ref{proposition:nonconvex_pl} simplify to

 \end{corollary}